 NOVALISTIC is the online home of Daniel Tan (that's me!).
 It also serves as a brand name under which I publish my own software.
 Both this site (hereinafter "NOVALISTIC.com" or "my site") and the software I publish may collect and use some of your information to personalize your experience.

 You can contact me through my site in a number of ways, including via my contact form and via comments on my blog posts.
 You will be asked for your name and email address so I know who you are.
-This information is stored in my email and/or database servers, but I will never share it with anyone else.
+You are not required to provide your real name — feel free to use your online pseudonym; I do the same on other sites sometimes!

-Because comments on my blog are guest-posted and there is no account registration system, you won't be able to edit or remove them directly after the fact.
+However, because comments on my blog are guest-posted and there is no account registration system, you won't be able to edit or remove them yourself after the fact.
 I'll be happy to help — just let me know through my contact form with links to the comments you want revised or removed (or all of them if you prefer).
 You can also request an export of your personal data.

-NOVALISTIC.com employs Google Analytics, which stores and reads cookies, and collects information about your browser and your device so I can learn what my visitors are using to access my site and where they come from.
+NOVALISTIC.com employs Google Analytics, which stores and reads cookies, and collects information about your browser, your device and your geographic location so I can learn what my visitors are using to access my site and where they come from.
 This information can't be used to personally identify you, but it can give me an idea of the audience I'm reaching and help me improve my site.
 To learn more, see How Google uses data when you use our partners' sites or apps.